jundalisay/superb/content/en/research/smith/theory-moral-sentiments/part-2/section-2/chapter-3.md

 ### The Means Are Naturally Adjusted For The Ends

 19 In every part of the universe, we observe that the means are adjusted nicely to the ends which they are intended to produce.
-A plant or animal body is contrived to advance nature's two great purposes=
+A plant or animal body is contrived to advance nature's two great purposes:

 1. The support of the individual
 2. The propagation of the species

 But we still distinguish the effect from the ultimate cause.
 Digestion, blood circulation, and the secretion of the juices drawn from it, are necessary operations for the great purposes of animal life.
-Yet we never=
+Yet we never:
 - separate those purposes from their ultimate causes <!-- try to account for them from those purpose of life as from their efficient causes -->
 - imagine that the blood circulates or that food digests of its own accord merely to circulate or digest